Is There a Dimmer Outlook Ahead for FirstEnergy Corp. (FE)?

 FirstEnergy Corp.
-(NYSE:FE) went down by -0.32% from its latest closing price compared to the recent 1-year high of $48.85.
-The company’s stock price has collected 3.44% of gains in the last five trading sessions.
+(NYSE:FE) went up by 0.30% from its latest closing price compared to the recent 1-year high of $48.85.
+The company’s stock price has collected -0.71% of loss in the last five trading sessions.
 MarketWatch.com reported on 11/15/21 that 5 takeaways from the COP26 climate summit investors need to know

 Is It Worth Investing in FirstEnergy Corp.
 (NYSE :FE) Right Now?